Our ultimate guide to reuse, recycle, repair

 Use your local cobbler

-We don’t necessarily suggest that you repair your shoes yourself, but Timpsons is SUCH a great business, offering affordable shoe repair on most high streets across the UK.
+We don’t necessarily suggest that you repair your shoes yourself, but Timpson’s is a great business, offering affordable shoe repair on most high streets across the UK.

 Don't be afraid of vacuum cleaners

-Now, vacuum cleaners cost a lot of money and they have a tendency to get a bit bunged up from time to time.
+Now, vacuum cleaners cost a lot of money and they tend to get a bit bunged up from time to time.
 Don’t be afraid to get in there and untangle threads and other nasties that have clogged up your machine.
-If there’s no clog, the belt may have gone inside the working part of the hoover.
-Replacing the belt is actually straightforward.
+If there’s no clog, the belt may have gone inside the working part of the hoover. is straightforward.
 It’s another scenario where you might as well have a go fixing it if you are past warranty, as you have very little to lose.

 Use this hack to unblock a toilet